reegodev/confidante/README.md

 npx confidante push [FILEPATH] [ENTRYNAME] [-a <adapter>] [-v <vault>]
 ```

+> For all available arguments and flags type `npx confidante push --help`

 ### Pull an environment file from the password manager

 ```bash
 npx confidante pull [FILEPATH] [ENTRYNAME] [-a <adapter>] [-v <vault>]
 ```

+> For all available arguments and flags type `npx confidante pull --help`

 ## Shared configuration

-You use a shared configuration to omit command arguments.<br>
+You can use a shared configuration to omit command arguments.<br>
 Create a file named `.confidante.json` in the root of your project and add the following content:

 ```json